 In my new home in Silver City, NM, I immediately found a spiritual circle, and accepted training in a new healing modality akin to Reiki, but chose not to practice it, uncomfortable with both set rituals and the role of healer.

-Following advice for dealing with New Mexico’s laws regarding faith healing practices, I became an ordained minister with the online Universal Life Church, though I never presented myself as a minister.
+Following advice for dealing with New Mexico’s laws regarding faith healing practices, I became an ordained minister with the online Universal Life Church, though I never present myself as a minister.

 Later that year, I was also certified as a Transpersonal Hypnotherapist™, a field which recognizes and integrates the spiritual with the psychological and physical.
 While I did almost no marketing, colleagues referred me to clients who gave strongly positive testimonials.
-Still shy and uncertain about presenting my life in this context, I allowed my new practice to quietly close, though individuals still come to me now and then.
+Still shy and uncertain about presenting myself as a healer, and afraid my being a mind control subject might make my clients subject to some uncertainty, I allowed my new practice to quietly close.

 For years I attended week-long “conscious conferences” in Santa Fe, including one on shamanism.
 There I met Hawaiian shaman-author Hank Wesselman and was surprised to witness ¾ of a crowd of hundreds of shamanic practitioners quietly attest that Jesus was a major Teacher and Helper for them – an important opening for me.

 At an “Oil and Water” conference of Indigenous and mainstream academics, in 2007, I was singled out of the crowd of hundreds and given personal encouragement from two Native medicine people.
-One came to tell me about a traditional Native story, which had for years made me fearful that I was attracting predator energies from the other side by acting like Rabbit (“Don’t eat me, Hawk!”); the Native man, who I’d not told my private worry, initiated the conversation and advised me that the story actually had a different, supremely encouraging ending – exactly what I needed to hear.
+One came to tell me about a traditional Native story, which I’d actually worried about for years, afraid I was attracting predator energies from the other side by acting like Rabbit (“Don’t eat me, Hawk!”); the Native man, who I’d not told my private worry, indeed had never spoken to, initiated the conversation and advised me that the story actually had a different, supremely encouraging ending – exactly what I needed to hear.

 I also re-met psychologist and shamanic practitioner Ralph Metzner who encouraged me to write a book about my spiritual and “alien” experiences.